tale-toul/OCP4AzureIPI/README.md

    The terraform template expects to find the API endpoint PKCS12 certificate in a file called __api-cert.pfx__ and the PKCS12 certificate for application secure routes in a file called __apps-cert.pfx__, both in the directory __Terraform/AppGateway__.

 * **An x509 certificate file**.- This file must contain the public part of the Certification Authority (CA) certificate used to sign the certificate served by the API endpoint and Openshift ingress controller respectively.
-This certificate is used to verify the authenticity of the x509 certificate shown by the API endpoint and the ingress controller when an encrypted connection is stablished between the Application Gateway and the API endpoint or the ingress controller.
+This certificate is used to verify the authenticity of the x509 certificate shown by the API endpoint and the ingress controller when an encrypted connection is established between the Application Gateway and the API endpoint or the ingress controller.

     This certificate must be extracted from the OCP cluster.
-In this instructions the _openssl_ tool will be used to obtain these certificates.
+In these instructions the _openssl_ tool will be used to obtain these certificates.

     **To obtain the CA certificate from the API endpoint** use a command like the following.
 This certificate is not required if the API endpoint is not public.
 Replace the cluster domain name in the example for that of the actual cluster.
 The output contains, among other information, a certificate chain: